 Do you have a family room?

 Both our rooms are large enough to site a temporary camp bed with a memory foam mattress.
-We can, with notice, arrange this and negotiate a rate for the additional guests.
+We can, with notice, arrange this and negotiate a rate for the additional guests (The cottage is limited to 8 guests as per Short Term Let Licence).

 Do you accept credit or debit cards?